InternetMaximalism/mining-message/message4.md

 1. Complete cessation of Case 3 application to all activities from and including 10 days before publication
 2. Not applying half-way penalties for deposit cycles that began after 12th 0:00

+After the move to Base, please update your CLI to a new version.

+## Answers to questions

+Hello.
+We are pleased that the team has shown understanding for us and would like to express our thanks for the detailed replies.

+>  ::the circulation and the highly distinguishable deposit was prohibited as the rule

+> We understood these rules.
+But we still thought our rushy deposits would not be highly distinguishable because many other miners already made rushy deposits.
+Being rushy makes us distinguishable only when there are no rushy people, but once there are, a newly added rushy person is no longer distinguishable.
+This was our thought, and we believed we wouldn’t break the rule.
+Of course, we now understand that the degree of the anonymity goes down when there are two types of behavior in one anonymity pool.
+However, at the time we thought that was part of the game.

+This is a very interesting topic, let me explain in detail.
+At first glance, rushing seems fine when there are many rushers.
+But, if one acts very rushy to do instant deposit and withdraw, it's distinguishable.
+So, to be indistinguishable, you need to have enough possibility that other rushers or usual people withdraw funds in the period from your depositing to your withdrawing.
+People are economically incentivised to act extremely rushy without forced random periods.
+That's the reason why we need a random period to wait.
+Essentially, if we can have the randomness on the withdrawal side, it's fine.
+But we cannot verify that on the withdrawal side since it's private.
+If we use zkp to prove a deterministic period to wait coming from a private key & a block header, we can verify it without deposit-side randomness.
+Anyway, in any case, rushy deposits are basically distinguishable.